 Inferiority Complex

-• You may feel like a failure, and you may become overly self-conscious about your current situation.
+• You may often feel like a failure and become overly self-conscious.

 What are the causes and triggers?